chijuiwu/Kinect2Kit/README.md

 - `(venv) $ deactivate`

 #### Client
-The Kinect client is written in C#
+The Kinect client is written in C#.
+Use Visual Studio to build the project at:

+- `$ toolkit\client\csharp\Kinect2KitClient\Kinect2KitClient.sln`

+Disclaimer: The client application is based on Body Basics-WPF in the Kinect v2 SDK.
+I do not own the rights to their code.

 ## How to run?